Parental Rights in Wyoming

 Protected Under Statute

-Wyoming courts have also affirmed parental rights as fundamental, although have not mentioned strict scrutiny.
+Wyoming courts have also affirmed parental rights as fundamental, recently (2022) including strict scrutiny.

 Ailport v.
 Ailport, 507 P.3d 427, 441 (Wyo.
 2022):

 "[¶43] Parents have a fundamental due process right to guide the upbringing of their children, including determining the level of contact with their grandparents.
 To satisfy strict scrutiny, § 20-7-101 must be interpreted to protect parents' fundamental right by requiring grandparents to prove parents are unfit to make visitation decisions for their children or the parents' visitation decisions are or will be harmful to the children.
 Only after the grandparents make that threshold showing by clear and convincing evidence may the district court determine what visitation is in the best interests of the children."